-Before going after a trend, the need of your business and users need to be considered rather than on what other cool sites are adopting.
+Before going after a trend, the need for your business and users need to be considered rather than on what other cool sites are adopting.
 To show you a clearer picture on this, we have brought to you a list of trends that are going to impact the designing arena this year:

-A responsive design comes with a lot of side effects and one of them is that a number of sites look alike.
+The Prevalence of UI Patterns Responsive design comes with a lot of side effects and one of them is that a number of sites look alike.
 However, you can't blame solely responsive designs as the boom of WordPress sites and the thriving theme market is also playing a huge role in it.
 Opting for the same look is not necessarily a bad idea because we have changed the way we consume the web, which has resulted in several common UI design patterns.
-Design patterns have got maturity and as such, there's very less scope in the way of innovation as far as UI pattern is concerned.
+Design patterns have got maturity and as such, there's very little scope in the way of innovation as far as UI pattern is concerned.

-When you put of the ringing alarm in the morning or like the photo of a friend's activity as soon as you get the notification, you get engaged with a user interface without having any idea.
-These designs are intruding our lives without even giving us a clue.
+Micro-Interactions When you put off the ringing alarm in the morning or like the photo of a friend's activity as soon as you get the notification, you get engaged with a user to an interface without having any idea.
+These designs are intruding on our lives without even giving us a clue.
 They are perfectly placed into the apps and devices we use.
 With the help of Micro-interactions you can perform several things:

 Material Design-A Better Option than Flat Design The new style language called Material Design was used by Google last year.
 The concept of movement and depth and shadow effects are used by this to build designs more realistic to the user.
-The aim of Material Design is to develop clean, modernistic design that centers on UX.
-On the other hand, Google's design aesthetics has detractors; it has been mostly praised as a game-changer.
+The aim of Material Design is to develop a clean, modernistic design that centers on UX.
+On the other hand, Google's design aesthetic has detractors; it has been mostly praised as a game-changer.

-Never follow trends just because they are ‘hip’ to do at the moment.
+Never follows trends just because they are hip to do at the moment.
 Popular techniques are represented by the trends to make things better; however, you have to make sure that it is the best for your users.
 For instance, an e-commerce site will surely not do well as a single-page infinite scrolling site.
 Trends play the same role as additional tools are playing in your designer toolbox.
 You must pick the right one for the task.